 A fearless columnist whose sharp pen and glamorous persona defined 1980s white South Africa, then became entangled in its most contentious trial.

-Jani Allan was a phenomenon.
-In the apartheid-era 1980s, her column in the Sunday Times was a must-read, blending biting social commentary, celebrity interviews, and intimate personal confession in a style that was both provocative and wildly popular.
-She cultivated a jet-set image—beautiful, witty, and unafraid—that made her a household name.
-Her career took a dramatic and controversial turn following a series of interviews with Eugène Terre'Blanche, leader of the far-right Afrikaner Weerstandsbeweging (AWB).
-Her vivid descriptions of him, which some read as flirtatious, and his subsequent libel suit against her, placed her at the center of the nation's racial and political tensions.
-The trial was a media circus, and though she won, the ordeal overshadowed her journalism.
-She later moved to London and the United States, writing and broadcasting, but remained a complex and often debated figure—a symbol of a certain moment in South Africa's history, where media, politics, and personality explosively collided.
+Jani Allan's column in the Sunday Times blended biting social commentary, celebrity interviews, and intimate personal confession in apartheid-era 1980s South Africa.
+She cultivated a jet-set image—beautiful, witty, unafraid.
+Her career turned after interviews with Eugène Terre'Blanche, leader of the far-right Afrikaner Weerstandsbeweging.
+Her vivid descriptions of him, read by some as flirtatious, and his libel suit against her, placed her at the center of racial and political tensions.
+The trial became a media circus.
+She won, but the ordeal overshadowed her journalism.
+She later moved to London and the United States, writing and broadcasting, remaining a complex, debated figure.

 1946–1964